jamal-saeedi/jamal-saeedi.github.io/_pages/about.md

 In 2019, I started a new chapter in my career as a postdoctoral researcher at the Dalle Molle Institute for Artificial Intelligence (IDSIA, USI-SUPSI).
 This opportunity allowed me to conduct groundbreaking research and collaborate with brilliant minds in the AI community.

-Over the years, I have developed a deep understanding of system design, signal and image processing, computer vision, information fusion, machine learning, and deep learning.
+Over the years, I have developed a deep understanding of system design, signal and image processing, computer vision, remote sensing, machine learning, and deep learning.
 I am proficient in working with digital data from a variety of sensors, including microphones, cameras, radar antennas, EEG electrodes, load cells and more.
 My goal is to use the power of data to drive innovation and solve difficult problems.

 ## Research Interests